-Gorgonzola PDO is a soft cheese with blue-green marbling, produced with whole pasteurised cow’s milk originating from the production area.
-It is distinguished by the following typologies: Piccante (Piquant - in small and medium forms) and Dolce (Sweet - large form).
+Gorgonzola PDO is a raw-milk cheese with blue-green and/or grey light blue marbling, produced with whole pasteurised cow’s milk originating from the production area.
+It can be Piccante (Piquant) Dolce (Sweet) and Piccola Piccante (Piquant small form).

-The milk is pasteurised through the inoculation of lactic acid bacteria belonging to the L. bulgaricus and S. thermophilus species, Penicillium roqueforti spores and yeasts selected from the Saccharomyces species; calf rennet is added and the milk is curdled at a temperature of 28-36°C. After the curd has broken, it is left to stand in order to stimulate the purging of the whey before being put in metal molds (fasceruoli), where it is left for 24 hours to take its shape.
-The product is then dry salted at a temperature of 18-24°C. A variety of characteristic Penicillium moulds develop during the ripening process, giving the cheese its bluish-green colour.
-The ripening period lasts for a minimum of 50 days for the large forms of Gorgonzola PDO, 60 days for the small form and 80 days for the medium one; ripening takes place in an environment with a temperature of 2-7°C and with a relative humidity of 85-99%.
+The whole cow’s milk is pasteurised and then inoculated with lactic acid bacteria and a suspension of Penicillium spores and selected yeasts; calf rennet is added and the milk is curdled at a temperature of 28-36°C. After the curd has broken, it is left to stand in order to stimulate the purging of the whey before being put in metal molds (fasceruoli), where it is left for 24 hours to take its shape.
+The product is then dry salted at a temperature of 18-24°C. A variety of characteristic Penicillium moulds develop during the ripening process, giving the cheese its bluish-green and/or grey-light blue colour.
+The minimum ripening period is 50 days for the Dolce typology, 80 days for the Piccante, and 60 days for the Piccola Piccante.
+The maximum ripening period is respectively 150 days for the Dolce cheese, 270 for the Piccante and 200 for the Piccola Piccante.
+Ripening takes place in an environment with a temperature of 1-7°C and with a relative humidity of 85-100%.

 Appearance and Flavour

 Gorgonzola PDO has a cylindrical shape with flat surfaces.
-The rind is grey and/or pinkish in colour and is inedible.
-The raw cheese is white and straw yellow in colour, marbled with characteristic blue-green veins of mould.
-Its flavour varies from sweet, to slightly or very piquant.
+The rind is grey and/or pinkish in colour and is not edible.
+The cheese is white and straw- yellow, mottled due to mould growth (marbling), with characteristic blue-green and/or grey/light blue veins of mould.
+Its flavour varies from sweet or slightly piquant to very piquant.

 The production area of Gorgonzola PDO is within the entire territory of the provinces of Bergamo, Brescia, Como, Cremona, Lecco, Lodi, Milan, Pavia, Varese and Monza in the Lombardy region; within the provinces of Biella, Cuneo, Vercelli, Novara, Verbano-Cusio-Ossola and within 31 municipal areas in the Province of Alessandria, in the Piedmont region.